Engel Platinum MT35 Review

 Temperature Control

 As a 12V compressor cooler, the Engel Platinum has better temperature control than any thermoelectric cooler could ever hope to have.
-Engel advertises this model with a temperature range of 0ºF to 50ºF, though in our testing, it was only able to reach as low as 5.5ºF despite being completely empty.
-This is one of the least impressive minimum temperatures of any compressor cooler we tested, though still plenty cold enough to keep food frozen solid if you want to.
+Engel advertises this model with a temperature range of 0ºF to 50ºF, though, in our testing, it was only able to reach as low as 5.5ºF, even when completely empty.
+This is one of the least impressive minimum temperatures of any compressor cooler we tested, though it's still plenty cold enough to keep food frozen solid if you want to.
 The Engel also claims it has the ability to cool to 80º below ambient temperature, which is similar to other compressor coolers.

 Starting from room temperature and filled with room temperature cans, the Platinum reached our desired temperature of 34ºF in 16 hours, which is one of the longest times to cool of any model we tested.
 The manual states to put in already chilled or frozen food, which would clearly help this thing reach a cool state faster.
-Once chilled, the display, on average, read 2.5ºF different from the actual temperature inside, which is pretty darn accurate, next to the competition.
-Though we're not impressed by the Engel's temperature prowess, it certainly does the job just fine if you treat it kindly.
-If you want a model you can really torture and still expect top performance, this probably isn't the one for you.
+Once chilled, the display read 2.5ºF different from the actual temperature inside on average, which is pretty darn accurate compared to the competition.
+Though we're not impressed by the Engel's minimum temperatures, it certainly does the job just fine for keeping things fridge cool.

 Insulation

 Over the course of 36 hours, the Engel gained 18.9ºF.
-Considering it's a bit smaller than most the other compressor models we tested, this temperature gain is about on par with the others, which we think is pretty good.
+Considering it's a bit smaller than most of the other compressor models we tested, this temperature gain is about on par with the competition.
 It's not likely to keep your raw meat from spoiling if you lose power in the desert during summer, but it's enough to keep your drinks cooled in an emergency.

 Made of galvanized steel and running a CFC-free compressor with HFC134-A gas, the Platinum is a pretty durable unit.
-The handles must be attached when you get it, but are really solid if you do decide to use them.
-Both the AC and DC plugs come out at angles, helping the cords to stay protected during use.
+The handles must be attached when you pull it out of the box but are really solid if you do decide to use them.
+Both the AC and DC plugs come out at downward angles, helping the cords to stay protected during use.
 Rather than a chain or some such thing to stop the lid from flopping too far open, the Platinum actually rests against the back of the unit and literally can't be overextended.
 Pretty much everything about this unit shouts its durability.

 Energy Consumption

 This is where the Engel truly shines, as it uses the least amount of energy during cooling of any model we tested - including the thermoelectric units.
-Not even running on a specific "Eco" mode (which it doesn't have because it doesn't need), the Platinum pulls just 31.7 watts of energy even on its coldest temperature.
+Not even running on a specific “Eco” mode (which it doesn't have because it doesn't need), the Platinum pulls just 31.7 Watts of energy even on its coldest temperature.
 This is less than half of some of the other models' energy draw!
-These power savings along with a battery saver option will help ensure that your Engel never drains your battery below the point it can start your truck or van.
+These power savings along with a battery saver option will help ensure that your Engel doesn't drain your battery below the point where you can start your truck or van.

 Of course, this energy savings is wonderful if that's what's most important for your van life or cross-country trucking.
 Yet it is probably also the reason that the Platinum is less impressive when it comes to metrics like its minimum achievable temperature and the amount of time it takes to cool down from room temperature.
-Though it claims to be a quiet model, compared to the others we tested, it's quite loud!
-If you're a light sleeper, this thing turning on and off through the night in your van could wake you up, though it's not nearly as loud as most of the thermoelectric units we tested.
+Though it claims to be a quiet model, compared to the others we tested, it's rather loud.
+If you're a light sleeper, this thing turning on and off through the night next to your head might wake you up.

 Ease of Use

-Advertised as a 35L, 34-quart model, with the interior liner and basket in place, we measured the Engel Platinum at just 27.5L, which is a pretty big discrepancy.
-It fits up to 38 standard 12 oz. cans if you pack nothing else inside.
+Advertised as a 35-liter, 34-quart model, with the interior liner and basket in place, we measured the Engel Platinum at just 27.5-liters, which is a pretty big discrepancy.
+It fits up to 38 standard 12-ounce cans if you pack nothing else inside.
 An interior light helps to find what you're looking for in this relatively narrow, deep cooler that lacks any shelving or top baskets to keep you organized.
 If you remove the basket, you'll get a little bit more space, but not a significant amount.
 A rubbery mat goes on the bottom of the unit, helping to stop your contents from sliding around as much and making spill clean-up easier.

 The Platinum opens the long way, which is a bit of a bigger pain in a shorter vehicle, though is less obnoxious given its smaller capacity than some of the larger models.
 The metal latch is strong, easy to use, and secure, and a physical dial on the top adjusts the internal temperature.
 The unit comes with a special hinge that you can switch out for the lid to make it easily removable if you'd like.
 It also comes with both an AC and DC cord, as well as some extra pieces just in case, like a DC fuse and an extra foot piece.
 The Platinum can operate up to 30º off of level, though is not supposed to be around saltwater, so installing it on your ocean-going yacht is out of the question.